Notifiable types of cancer

 |D76 (ausser D76.2, D76.3)||Other unspecified diseases involving lymphoreticular tissue and the reticulohistiocytic system|

 The Cancer Registration Act distinguishes between basic data and supplementary data.
 The basic data are the same for all cancer patients.
-Supplementary data must always be reported in addition for children and adolescents up to 20 years of age with cancer.
+Supplementary data must always be reported in addition for children and adolescents under 20 years of age with cancer.
 This is independent of the type of cancer.

 In addition to the personal data required to classify the information correctly (including the AHVN13 number), the date on which the patient was informed and the dates of diagnosis and initial treatment must be reported for all patients.
 The data recorded during diagnosis and therapy must be reported.
 Data that are not necessary for diagnosis and therapy should NOT be recorded additionally by the reporting person.